SLO | EN

 Intended learning outcomes - knowledge and understanding

-On completion of this course, the student will be able to: • understand, analyse and design complex forms and spatial compositions • understand and analyse compositions in (architectural/urban) space • design compositions applying different approaches (volume studies, colour studies, materiality, movement) and in relation to context • analyse and design abstract architectural compositions with the use of abstraction
+• understand, analyse and design complex forms and spatial compositions • understand and analyse compositions in (architectural/urban) space • design compositions applying different approaches (volume studies, colour studies, materiality, movement) and in relation to context • analyse, design and present abstract architectural compositions with the use of abstraction

 Intended learning outcomes - transferable/key skills and other attributes

-Communication skills: oral expression in presentations, articulation of ideas through manual and computer drawings of compositions Use of information technology: use of CAD tools for the analysis and drawing of abstract (architectural) compositions.
+Communication skills: oral expression in presentations, articulation of ideas through manual and computer modelling and/or drawing of compositions Use of information technology: use of CAD tools and 3D modelling applications as well as product digitisation technology - for the analysis and drawing of abstract (architectural) compositions and archiving.

 Readings